ABBE Level 3 Diploma in Operational Ratings

 What’s involved in DEC training?

 We have many locations and course dates to choose from.
-During your 1 day attendance you will learn all aspects of domestic energy assessment which includes surveying, building identification techniques, understanding OR CALC software which all energy assessors work with and learning to energy rate properties.
-All our courses include live assessments to give you real hands on experience in preparation for your new career role.
+During your 1 day attendance you will learn all aspects of Display Energy Certificates which includes surveying, building identification techniques, understanding ORCalc software.